SINoALFON/hybrid-identity-lab/BUILD-LOG.md

 - Offboarding currently handles AD only.
 Disabling the on-prem account does not immediately revoke active cloud sessions or refresh tokens

+## Session 8 — Group Policy and domain-joined client

+**Group Policy design**
+- Created a GPO linked to the Contractors OU for session security, then realised the setting chosen (Interactive logon: Machine inactivity limit) is under Computer Configuration while the OU contains only user objects.
+  Computer settings do not apply to user OUs, so the policy would never have taken effect
+- This led to loopback processing, which is the correct mechanism for the actual requirement: session policy should follow the workstation, not the person.
+A contractor at a shared edit bay should get stricter settings because of where they are sitting, and so should a staff editor at the same machine
+- Loopback needs computer objects to link against, which the lab did not have — prompting the client VM build

+**Client workstation (WS01)**
+- Windows 11 Pro, Gen 2 VM with virtual TPM enabled (Windows 11 refuses to install without it), 4GB, internal switch only — no internet needed
+- Static IP 10.10.10.20, DNS pointed at the DC before joining.
+Domain join fails without name resolution against the domain controller
+- Joined with Add-Computer, signed in as a synced domain user

+**Verification**
+- whoami /groups on a real login shows both ROLE-VFX-Artist and DEPT-VFX in the security token.
+The department membership was never assigned directly — it resolves through group nesting at authentication time
+- This is the definitive check for effective access.
+Directory queries report what is configured; the token reports what actually governs authorisation

 ## Problems encountered

 **Nested OU paths reverse in distinguished names.**